imhazige/expressjs-adminlte-project-template/README.md

 <!-- prettier-disable -->

-A full-stack boilerplate template project will use [expressjs](http://expressjs.com/) as backend and [AdminLTE](https://github.com/almasaeed2010/AdminLTE/) as theme. react as front-end
+A full-stack boilerplate template project using [expressjs](http://expressjs.com/) as backend and [AdminLTE](https://github.com/almasaeed2010/AdminLTE/) as theme. react as front-end

 This project is based on [react-starter-kit](https://github.com/kriasoft/react-starter-kit)